 Happy Days – A New Musical by Gary Marshall and Paul Williams (US/UK)

-(Full-Length Musical, Comedy / 7f, 10m + Ensemble)
+(Full-Length Musical, Comedy / 7f, 10m + ensemble)

 Based on the American sitcom that aired on ABC from 1974 to 1984, the Happy Days musical is set around the fourth season of the TV series.
 The famed drive-in malt shop and number one hangout, Arnold’s, is in danger of demolition.
 So the gang teams up to save it with a dance contest and a TV-worthy wrestling match.